neil2001/ThreeDash-business-platform/README.md

 3. Click the "Create New Order" button to input a new order:

-- Do not input a number, as the number is auto incremented.
-- Select Tenor Mouthpiece
+- Select a Mouthpiece
-- Select Jazz Bright
+- Select a Genre
-- Select Open
+- Select a Tip Opening
-- Select Blue
+- Select a Color
 - Write a note if you would like
 - Submit